 Submit to B SOUP for a chance to win money, resources and ideas to help you carry out your project.
-Proposals are due by Monday, January 20 by 4:00 PM.
-The B SOUP board meets to discuss and select the top four proposals, which will be presented at the January 27th dinner.
+Proposals are due by April 21 by 5:00PM.
+The B SOUP board meets to discuss and select the top four proposals, which will be presented at the dinner.

-Project Contact: Roslyn English, email@example.com
+Project Contact: Molly Sweeney, email@example.com

-What is the time frame for your project and how could you share its progress/completion at an upcoming SOUP?
+What is the time frame for your project and how could you share its progress/completion at an upcoming B SOUP?

 How will you use SOUP grant funding towards the realization of your project?